Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes
-    [ ] - When a potato escapes it does not give you a strike [ ] - When you correctly reject a potato it does not give you the 1,000 points [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
+    [ ] - When you correctly reject a potato it does not give you the 1,000 points [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
 Constrain it to the Area2D for targeting potatoes on the left side of the screen, you could simply check cursor status.
-    [ ] - Strikes from spud escapes did not add to the strike count, at least not consistently.
     [ ] - Escape key for menu stopped working after I alt tabbed a few times and completed the first "day".
 Not sure of cause on that one.
     [ ] - Score is sometimes presented as a float and sometimes as a integer.
 Not sure if intentional or just some minor bug from early project, but figured i would point it out.
     [ ] - Check why date rules keep failing (make sure expiration date is referencing correct variable, and that it's evaluating properly, especially months_until_expiry()